Advance Directive in Texas

 Superior wants you to know your right to make decisions about your health care.
 You can fill out these forms ahead of time.
 These are the types of advance directives you can choose under Texas law:

 - Directive to Doctor (living will) – A living will tells your doctor what to do.
 If you are near death, it will tell the doctor you don’t want to get care.
 In the state of Texas you can make a living will.
 Your doctor must follow your living will in case you become too sick to decide about your care.

 - Durable Power of Attorney for health care – This form gives the person who signs it power.
 This person can make decisions about your health care if you are not able to.

 - Declaration of Mental Health Treatment – This tells your doctor about the mental health care you want.
 In the state of Texas you can make this choice.
 It expires three (3) years after you sign it or at any time you pick to cancel it, unless a court has considered you incapacitated.

 - Out-of-Hospital Do Not Resuscitate – This tells your doctor what to do if you are about to die.
 In the state of Texas your doctor must follow this request if you become too sick.

-When you talk to your doctor about an advance directive, he or she might have the forms in their office to give you.
+When you talk to your doctor about an advance directive in Texas, he or she might have the forms in their office to give you.
 You can also call Superior Member Services or access the forms on the Texas Health and Human Services Commission website.